 Criteria for Confirmation

-- The recommendation whether or not to confirm PhD candidature will be made by a confirmation panel constituted for the purpose.
+- The recommendation whether or not to confirm doctoral candidature will be made by a confirmation panel constituted for the purpose.
 The confirmation panel will consist of at least two members of staff who have had no direct involvement in the research and can take the role of independent 'assessors'.
 One of these members of staff should act as chair of the panel.
 In addition, a member of the supervisory team will normally be invited to attend as an observer; however, research students can request the opportunity to meet the confirmation panel without a supervisor being present.
 This request should be made through the Faculty Graduate School Office.
 The panel will assess the written work submitted by the research student.
 In exceptional circumstances, the Director of the Faculty Graduate School may approve an independent assessor who has been appointed as a 'Visitor' to the University.

-- that the research student has demonstrated the ability to manage the research project, to become proficient in the special field of research involved, and to achieve success at PhD level given adequate motivation and perseverance;
+- that the research student has demonstrated the ability to manage the research project, to become proficient in the special field of research involved, and to achieve success at doctoral level given adequate motivation and perseverance;

 - that the project being undertaken is of sufficient scope, originality and theoretical interest to constitute a genuine contribution to the subject in the form of the understanding of a problem, the advancement of knowledge or the generation of new ideas.